Hidradenitis Suppurativa Foundation News

-July 21, 2017: The Hidradenitis Suppurativa Foundation (HSF) is seeking grant applications that encourage research into the disease hidradenitis suppurativa (HS).
-The goal is to stimulate the development of new research programs in the field of HS capable of competing for long-term funding from the National Institutes of Health or other agencies in the future.
+Purpose: The Hidradenitis Suppurativa Foundation (HSF) is seeking grant applications that encourage research into the disease hidradenitis suppurativa (HS).
+The goal is to stimulate the development of new research programs in the field of hidradenitis suppurativa capable of competing for long-term funding from the National Institutes of Health or other agencies in the future.

 Budget: Applicants may request up to $10,000 (direct costs only) per year.

 Application Instructions: The HSF Grant application must be submitted through email to firstname.lastname@example.org as a single pdf.
 The application should follow the Format outlined below and include a project proposal of no more than five (5) pages.

 Important dates: Applications must be received by Dec.
 1st, 2018 at 5 P.M.
 EST.

 Award notifications will be made no later than May 1, 2019, to start July 1, 2019.

 Project period: The project period for this Request for Proposals is one year, from July 1, 2019 – June 30, 2020.
 All funds are to be spent within this period.

 Eligibility: The principal investigator must be personally and actively responsible for the conduct of the proposed research, and eligible to apply for research grants under the guidelines of the applicant’s host institution.
 The HSF does not fund projects that are part of the NIH intramural research program or awards to private foundations without an academic affiliation to dermatology.